-- To return to the job details page, you can click here in the green "Successfully created assay run" banner.
+- To return to the job details page, you can click the bolded word "here" in the green "Successfully created assay run" banner.
 For this tutorial, navigate as follows to see how task assignment changes your task queue.

 - Click the Sample Manager logo to return to the home page.

-- In the Jobs section, notice that the job is no longer shown in Your Queue because the current task is not assigned to you.
+- In the Jobs List, notice that the job is no longer shown in Your Queue because the current task is not assigned to you.
 To find the job, click Active Jobs.